SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 <img src="./Images/Run_Chunks.png">
 </p>

-This runs the code within the console and output that would have been printed in the console is embedded within the R markdown file beneath the code chunk.
+This runs the code within the console, just like a normal script, and output that would have been printed in the console is embedded within the R markdown file beneath the code chunk.
 This includes text, tables, plots and any error messages.
-Have a go at running the code blocks which have been provided by the default template.
+Have a go at running the code chunks which have been provided by the default template.

 The first code chunk:
 ````